Search icon

 Dawson Street, Dublin 2

 Relatively new to the margarine block, but already winning over shoppers and office workers alike is Fable Bakery.
-Launched in front of Sprout in November 2022, Fable Bakery is run by friends Elyse and Kate, who served their time at the Ballymaloe Cookery School before moving on to Smithfield’s No Messin’ Bakery.
+Launched in front of Sprout in November 2022, Fable Bakery is run by friends Elyse and Kate.
+The duo served their time at the Ballymaloe Cookery School before moving on to Smithfield’s No Messin’ Bakery.

-After a stint in Phibsborough, Fable is now a permanent resident on Dawson Street, and while their baking is varied, the stand-out product has got to be the buns (hun).
-Lashings of love and care are put into this soft and swirly pastry, and the crevices of each fold hold the sweet flavour, be that the powdered sugar, almonds, or whatever topping they are using that day.
-It’s a tough ask to walk past this Dawson Street spot without being drawn in for a goo over the green countertop.
+After a stint in Phibsborough, Fable is now a permanent resident on Dawson Street.
+While their baking is varied, the stand-out product has got to be the buns (hun).
+Lashings of love and care are put into this soft and swirly pastry, and the crevices of each fold hold the sweet flavour.
+Be that the powdered sugar, almonds, or whatever topping they are using that day.
+It’s a tough ask to walk past this Dawson Street spot without being drawn in for a goo.

 Go for?
 The almond bun